Critical metallic phase in the overdoped random $t$-$J$ model

-Recent experimental works have highlighted certain fundamental properties of cuprate superconductors and their complex and rich phase diagrams.
-One of the key aspects is a transformation in the normal state near an optimal doping $p_{c}$ \cite{Proust_review, Michon2019, badoux2016, arpes_chen2019} indicated most recently by thermal-Hall transport measurements \cite{Proust_review, badoux2016} and by photoemission experiments \cite{arpes_chen2019}.
-A possible quantum critical point at $p_c$ could be significant in understanding the strange metal phase, which has the property that the resistivity is linear in temperature in the limit $T\to 0$.
-The low-doping region of cuprates ($p < p_{c}$), referred to as the underdoped region, hosts a variety of phases with different broken symmetries with intricate Fermi surfaces.
-Therefore, much attention has been focused on the metallic phases of the cuprates at lower doping, in the pseudogap and the strange metal regimes.
-In particular, recent experiments have established that at low temperatures the underdoped region is a spin glass \cite{Rainford2004, Frachet2020} in the La-based compounds.

-It is often assumed that the overdoped regime ($p>p_{c}$) of cuprates is a conventional Fermi liquid, and thus it has not attracted as much attention.
+\dropcap{R}ecent experimental works have highlighted certain fundamental properties of cuprate superconductors and their complex and rich phase diagrams.
+One of the key aspects is a transformation in the normal state near an optimal doping $p=p_{c}$ \cite{Proust_review, Michon2019, badoux2016, arpes_chen2019} indicated most recently by thermal-Hall transport measurements \cite{Proust_review, badoux2016} and by photoemission experiments \cite{arpes_chen2019}.
+While much attention has focused on the anomalous properties of the underdoped regime ($p<p_c$), it is often assumed that the overdoped regime ($p>p_{c}$) is a conventional Fermi liquid, and thus the latter has not attracted as much attention.
 However, careful experimental studies have reported significant strange-metal anomalies in transport properties also on the overdoped side \cite{Cooper09,Greene20,Hussey21}.
 These observations indicate the presence of a non-Fermi-liquid metal in an extended doping region above optimal doping.
+On the underdoped side, recent experiments have established that there is a spin glass phase \cite{Rainford2004, Frachet2020} in the La-based compounds.

-Concordant with these observations, we present here a theoretical model with an extended non-Fermi-liquid phase exhibiting linear-$T$ resistivity at large dopings and a spin-glass phase at low doping.
+Concordant with these observations, we present here a theoretical model with an extended non-Fermi-liquid phase at large dopings, and a spin-glass phase at low doping.